aresmarentis/UPDATE-Microsip-Inventory-Middleware/README.md

 * **ERP-Linkage:** Directly connects current market prices from the ERP to the damage report, generating auditable PDF documents with legal disclaimers via the **ReportLab** engine.

 ### 📂 Repository Management
-* **`01 English/`**: Full implementation of the middleware core, ERP bridges, and UI modules, fully documented for international standard review.
+* **`CODE EN-SP/`**: Full implementation of the middleware core, ERP bridges, and UI modules, fully documented for international standard review.

 ---